varunpurohit76/go-web-crawler/README.md

-### design document
+### design

 ![architecture](./assets/architecture.png)

-###components
+### components

 1. sitemap_builder

-    Orchestrator which calls multiple service to build and return the sitempa
+    Orchestrator which calls underlying service to build and return the sitemap json view.

 1. graph_builder

     This build the dependency graph for the sitemap.
 Each Url is considered as a node.
 Functionalies can be broken down into
-    1. create url nodes and persist node
+    1. create rootUrl node and persist node
     1. calls scrapper to get children url
     1. create relation b/w root and children and persist relation
     1. recursively calls itself to create children